-Criminal background checks (CBC), child abuse clearances, fingerprinting, and 10-panel drug screening must be done yearly as part of the requirements of the Program.
+Criminal background checks (CBC), child abuse clearances, fingerprinting, Office of Inspector General (OIG) background check, and 10-panel drug screening must be done yearly as part of the requirements of the Program.
 Clinical sites require annual screenings and testing.
-The background checks and testing will be done by First Contact HR Background Screening and Human Resource Solutions (First Contact HR) in May of the didactic year and clinical year of the Program.
-The students will receive instructions via email on how to proceed with completing the background checks and drug screens from First Contact HR.
+The background checks and testing will be completed by First Contact HR Background.
+Screening will begin in February before the start of the didactic year and in April of the didactic year for the clinical year of the Program.
+The students will receive instructions via email from First Contact HR on how to proceed with completing the background checks and drug screens.
+All students must submit their urine sample for drug screening at an off-campus laboratory.
+Students must also complete fingerprinting at an off-campus site.
+First Contact HR will provide information on setting up the appointments.

-First Contact HR will come to campus in May of each year to complete the fingerprinting and any outstanding paperwork.
+The Program will receive results of the child abuse clearance, criminal background checks, and OIG background check, and drug screen results on the First Contact HR portal.
 Fingerprinting results will be mailed directly to your home address via U.S. mail.
-Criminal background checks and child abuse clearance results will be emailed to the student.
-Upon receipt, these results must be turned into the PA Program office.
-The program will receive the drug screen results on the First Contact HR portal.
-The cost of the annual CBC, child abuse clearance, drug screening, and fingerprinting will be covered by the student.
+The Program cannot access fingerprint reports so the student must send the report to the Program via email.
+The cost of the annual CBC, child abuse clearance, fingerprinting OIG background check, and 10-panel drug screening will be covered by the student.
 All billing will be handled by First Contact HR directly to the student.

-A student failing to have all background screening and drug testing completed with a hard copy provided to the PA Program office by May 1st of both the didactic and clinical years will be placed on professional probation.
+A student failing to have all background screening and drug testing completed with a hard copy provided to the PA Program office by May 1st of both the didactic (those accepted BEFORE March 31st) and clinical years will be placed on professional probation.
 In addition, the student's entrance into the clinical year can be delayed, along with graduation.

-If a student's drug screening and/or background checks come back positive, the student will be referred to the Marywood University Conduct Board, the PA Program Academic Performance Committee will meet, and the student will be placed on professional probation and/or recommended for dismissal from the Program.
-If a student is arrested or has any other legal action against them, they must notify the Program Director within 3 business days of charges or legal action being taken against them.
+If a student's drug screening and/or background checks are resulted as positive, the student will be referred to the Marywood University Conduct Board, the PA Program Academic and Professional Performance Committee (APPC) will meet, and the student will be placed on professional probation and/or recommended for dismissal from the Program.
+If a student is arrested or has any other legal action brought against them, they must notify the Program Director within 3 business days of charges or legal action being taken against them.
 If a student is in or about to begin their clinical year, clinical rotations will be suspended immediately.
 The clinical site will also be notified to determine if it is appropriate for the student to return.
 Any cancellation or suspension of clinical rotations will result in a delayed graduation.
-Based on the offense, a decision will be made about progression in the Program.
+Based on the offense, a decision will be made by the APPC regarding progression in the Program.